 - 16 oz. pre-made pizza dough, purchased or homemade

 - Approximately 25 cloves of garlic

 - 1 tsp. dried minced garlic or garlic powder

 - 1/4 tsp. salt (optional)

 - 1/4 cup avocado oil or other oil, plus enough to put in the pan to brown the garlic

 - A 10-1/4" cast iron pan or equivalent sized round or square baking dish

 1. Let the Dough Rise

-If you do use the purchased variety, you can either take it out of the fridge an hour or so before you begin the recipe to let the dough rise a bit or let it rise while you prepare the other ingredients.
+Take the dough out of the fridge before you begin to let the dough rise a bit while you prepare the other ingredients.